Why study the Humanities?

 Students study all three Humanities subjects during Key Stage 3, taught in termly blocks.
 Students have three Humanities lessons each week.

 In Year 7 and 8, we study RE, History and Geography.
-This is with the same teacher across the year to allow students to build a rapport with their teacher.
-During Year 8, students choose one Humanities subject to continue in their studies at GCSE level.
+This is with the same teacher across the year to help ensure continuity and progression.
+During Year 8, students choose one Humanities subject to continue studying to GCSE level.

 Please click on the following for further curriculum information:

-Year 9 students study Core Humanities in the autumn term; ensuring that all students are taught about important historical events such as the First & Second World and the Holocaust.
+Year 9 students study Core Humanities in the autumn term, ensuring that all students are taught about important historical events such as the two world wars and the Holocaust.
 GCSE study begins in January of Year 9.

 GCSE History (Exam board: Eduqas)